DFID/dcm-graph/README.md

 ### Prerequisites and Assumptions

 * An running instance of Neo4j at version 3.5.
 This has been tested on a trial instance of the enterprise edition, but may well work on the commercial edition too
-* A separate server or development machine with fast and non-firewalled internet and a good amount of RAM available (>8GB if a server, even higher if a laptop with lots of competing tasks).
-This has been tested using an Azure Ubuntu Box with a download speed.
+* A separate server or development machine with fast and non-firewalled internet and a LOT of RAM available.
+This required 32GB of RAM to avoid killing the process in the most recent testing has been tested using an Azure Ubuntu Box with a download speed.
 * Python3 for processing and serving the CSVs for Neo4J to import.
 * Tmux to run long downloads or processing requests on a remote box without a broken pipe halting the process.